MulchEnjoyer/MulchEnjoyer/README.md

 ### What I'm up to:
 - 📖 Studying **Law** and **Neuroscience**.
 - 💡 Building a **SaaS platform** to summarize content and filter out noise from platforms like X.
-- 🤖 Experimenting with **Telegram bots**, integrating them with healthcare applications.
+- 🤖 Experimenting with **Telegram bots**, integrating them with healthcare and workflow applications.
 - 🔬 Assisting research to understand how **tech** can improve human well-being.
 - 🧪 Playing around with **data** and automating tasks with Python, R, and AutoHotkey.

 ### Fun facts:
 - 🥗 Favorite meals: Chicken salad 🐔 and fresh fruits 🍉🍎.
-(That's not true the GPT said that because I was calculating the macros of a chicken salad)
+(That's not true the GPT said that because I was calculating the macros of a chicken salad at one point)
 - 🚀 Aspiring inventor, ready to innovate and create solutions that make a difference!
 (That's true)

 Let's connect: